-China detained Pastor Wang Yi of the Early Rain Covenant Church and more than 100 of the church’s members in a raid last week.
-More arrests are still being made.
+China detained Pastor Wang Yi of the Early Rain Covenant Church and more than 100 of the church’s members in a raid at the end of 2018.
 Wang Yi has vocally resisted the Chinese government requirement for all churches to be registered with the government and come under their regulations or be shut down.
 The purpose is to make sinicise or make all religion conform to the government ideology.
 Resistance to this is essential for Wang Yi.
 He has written: “I firmly believe this is a spiritual act of disobedience.
 In modern authoritarian regimes that persecute the church and oppose the gospel, spiritual disobedience is an inevitable part of the gospel movement”.

 Wang Yi wrote in his defence before he was imprisoned: “I firmly believe that the Bible has not given any branch of any government the authority to run the church or to interfere with the faith of Christians.
 Therefore, the Bible demands that I, through peaceable means, in meek resistance and active forbearance, filled with joy, resist all administrative policies and legal measures that oppress the church and interfere with the faith of Christians”.

 These arguments remind us of the principles for which the Covenanters suffered in Scotland and which may yet be needed in more countries than China.
 The following is from James Stewart’s classic book Naphtali, or, The wrestlings of the Church of Scotland for the kingdom of Christ (1667).

 Christ is Head over His Church